Introduction

 Sunset over the waters of Port Stephens – looking west from Little Beach [Author photo]

-The following papers at these links on the website relate early travel excursions in the Port Stephens region:
+The following papers on early travel excursions in the Port Stephens region are published on the website and can be found at the following links:

 The Lakes Travel Route to Mid-North Coast